justincormack/cloudatomiclab/content/fuzz.md

-management issues like use after free, and the "[ubsan](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html)" category, which is all the stuff in C or C++ code that if you happen to write it the compiler can turn your program into hot garbage if it feel like it.
+management issues like use after free, and the "[ubsan](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html)" category, which is all the stuff in C or C++ code that if you happen to write it the compiler can turn your program into hot garbage if it feels like it.
 Memory safety is still a major cause of errors, as you can see if you follow the [@LazyFishBarrel](https://twitter.com/LazyFishBarrel) twitter account.
 Note that the majority of projects are still not running comprehensive automated